TME520/TiMiNoo/MANUAL.md

 2. TiMiNoo shares the love with you.

 ![cuddle_01](./assets/manual/500px/cuddle_01-500px.png "Cuddle 1")
-## How to play Catwash Station
+### How to play Catwash Station
-1. TiMiNoo is dirty and needs a good wash. *Press the button once*.
+1. TiMiNoo is dirty and needs a good wash, scrub all that dust off his fur! *Press the button once*.

 ![need_wash](./assets/manual/500px/need_wash-500px.png "Need Wash")